apache/storm/docs/SECURITY.md

 must have it set to the actual port that they are going to bind to.

-The servlet filters are preferred because it allows individual topologies to specificy who is and who is not allowed to access the pages associated with them.
+The servlet filters are preferred because it allows individual topologies to specify who is and who is not allowed to access the pages associated with them.

 Storm UI (or logviewer) can be configured to use AuthenticationFilter from hadoop-auth.